-Of all the books I have written so far, 'The Femmebots Revolt' is currently my personal favorite.
-It took me a while to try and imagine the social position a femmebot companion would occupy in a future society.
-The story has elements of Bladerunner, Bicentenial Man, Mike Hammer and a number of other genres blended together.
-I didn;t plagiarise - that was just how it turned out and of course there is humour.
+Of all the books I have written so far, 'The Fembots Revolt' is currently my personal favorite.
+It took me quite a while to try and imagine the social position a fembot companion would occupy in a future society.
+The story has some social elements of Bladerunner, Bicentenial Man, Ex Machina, Lars and the Real Girl, maybe Ghost in the Shell and any number of other movies relating to the position of androids in future society, all blended together.
+I didn't plagiarise - that was just how it turned out and of course there's humour.

 Most Helpful Customer Reviews on Amazon.com (beta)

 This is a premise I've always found very thought provoking.
 "The Femmebots Revolt" delves into issues of artificial intelligence and robot freedom, and while the robots can defend themselves - it's not one of those stories where robots are foolishly granted outrageous superpowers dangerous to human life that are used to drive the plot.